 Generally speaking conservation biodiversity in Kiribati has been seriously degraded in many ways, through human activities, absence of adequate management/policy for the conservation of biodiversity and other numerous detrimental factors to a pristine biodiversity of Kiribati.
-Biodiversity conservation always linked with sustainable use of biological resources and if the biodiversity of Kiribati is not conserved or used on a sustainable basis and if traditional conservation practices, the knowledge and relevant language are not maintained, modern development may prove by themselves inadequate to sustain the people in the long term.
-Conservation of biodiversity is considered
+Biodiversity conservation always linked with sustainable use of biological resources and if the biodiversity of Kiribati is not conserved or used on a sustainable basis and if traditional conservation practices, the knowledge and relevant language are not maintained or strengthened, then forms of modern development may prove by themselves inadequate to sustain the people in the long term.
+Conservation of biodiversity is considered the most important factor of all types of development.